top of page

 XM- A boxcar suitable for general service.

 XI- A boxcar that is wholly or partially insulated, but not equipped with ventilation or refrigeration equipment.
 This designation was later retired by simply adding an “I” to the other designations.
-In addition many cars of this type were re-classed as type “RB” refrigerator cars.
+In addition many cars of this type were re-classed as type “RB” or “RBL” refrigerator cars.

 The chart below details the growth of fifty-foot boxcars on the New York Central Railroad between 1947 and 1966.